ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-01-25-OpenScap-STIG.md

 Actually, this is a PAINFULLY straightforward process.
 But like so many other PAINFULLY straightforward processes - sometimes you have to forge a path.
 OpenSCAP guides were not cooperating, so I went with Oval.
 Thus my frustration.
 There are no Ubuntu 24.04 guides out there and so trailblazing we go.

-After following the above steps and executing the following command, I had success
+After following the above steps and executing the command below, I had success -

 ```bash
  sudo oscap oval eval --report report.html com.ubuntu.noble.usn.oval.xml